 • While progress has been made in creating a more equitable and accessible workforce, the COVID-19 pandemic exemplified that the state's workforce system still needs to focus on being equitable, accessible, and effective.
-All executives, administrators, staff and partners must be better informed about how racial, social, and geographic inequities inform the jobseekers' and employers' experiences and outcomes across workforce programs.
-They must also be equipped with the knowledge, skills, and tools to identify inequities within the workforce system, explore the cause of those inequities, and implement solutions to advance equity within the system.
+All executives, administrators and partners must be better informed about how racial, social, and geographic inequities inform the jobseekers' and employers' experiences and outcomes across workforce programs.